OFS/ofs.github.io/hw/d5005/reference_manuals/ofs_fim/mnl_fim_ofs_d5005.md

 #### **14.2.1 Unsupported Functions and BARs**
 <a name="unsupport-func-bar"></a>
-The Intel OFS FIM EA has only one PCIe link and all MMIO requests from the host are sent through this link.
+The OFS FIM EA has only one PCIe link and all MMIO requests from the host are sent through this link.
 The PCIe hard IP in the FIM guarantees that only TLP packets for the functions and BARs supported by the FIM (as configured in PCIe HIP IP instantiation) are sent to the FIM on the PCIe Avalon Streaming interface.

 #### **14.2.2	MMIO Request Decoding**
 <a name="mmio-req-decoding"></a>